STEENBURG LAKE

 Municipal Affairs

-The Municipal Affairs Director monitors and makes available to the Membership relevant information regarding political changes that impact property ownership; and take appropriate action on behalf of the Association when deemed necessary by the SLCA Board.
-The Municipal Affairs Director:
+Monitor and makes available to the Membership relevant information regarding political changes that impact property ownership; and take appropriate action on behalf of the Association when deemed necessary by the SLCA Board.

-• Receives minutes of the council meetings for Limerick and Tudor and Cashel.
-Reviews minutes to be aware of issues that may come up and evaluate for impact on the lake community.
+• Receive minutes of the council meetings for Limerick and Tudor and Cashel.
+Review minutes to be aware of issues that may come up and evaluate for impact on the lake community.
 Informs Board where appropriate.

-• Is aware of provincial/federal legislation, projects or initiatives that may affect or be of interest to our community.
+• Be aware of provincial/federal legislation, projects or initiatives that may affect or be of interest to our community.

-• Reviews updates to the official town and county plans and, when directed by the SLCA Board, submits recommendations where appropriate when the plan is at cross purposes with the Association’s aims.
+• Review updates to the official town and county plans and, when directed by the SLCA Board, submit recommendations where appropriate when the plan is at cross purposes with the Association’s aims.

-• When requested by the Board, makes requests of the council for improvements to services when Association members raise a concern.
+• Make requests of the council for improvements to services when Association members raise a concern.

-• Attends council meetings when issues impacting the lake are to be discussed.
+• Attend council meetings when issues impacting the lake are to be discussed.

-• Provides articles for the newsletter and website.
+• Publish related articles in the newsletter and website.

-• Prior to municipal elections initiates a get-out-the-vote campaign for owners on Steenburg Lake.
-Provides instructions for absentee voting.
+• Initiate a get-out-the-vote campaign for owners on Steenburg Lake.
+Provide instructions for absentee voting.

-• When requested by the SLCA Board, attends hearings/meetings that pertain to severance requests.
+• Attend hearings/meetings that pertain to severance requests.

 Note: Experience or interest in municipal politics is an asset